timhutton/twitter-archive-parser/README.md

 - Replaces t.co URLs with their original versions (the ones that can be found in the archive).
 - Copies used images to an output folder, to allow them to be moved to a new home.
 - Will query Twitter for the missing user handles (checks with you first).
-- Converts DMs (including group DMs) to markdown, including the handles that we retrieved.
+- Converts DMs (including group DMs) to markdown with embedded media and links, including the handles that we retrieved.
 - Outputs lists of followers and following.
 - Downloads the original size images (checks with you first).